venice1200/MiSTer_tty2oled/README.md

 If the device is found, the tty-device parameter are set with the [`stty`](https://man7.org/linux/man-pages/man1/stty.1.html) command.
 Next the script sends an **first transmission**.
 First Transmission?
-During my tests I got sometimes weird display startup behavior at MiSTers power on caused by different lenghth of power-off times.
+During my tests I got sometimes weird display startup behavior at MiSTers power on.
 Sometimes the text **MENU** was written instead of the MiSTer Picture shown.
 *Maybe some sleeping bits in the serial channel :smirk:*.
 After I added the **first transmission** to the script the problem was gone :smile:.